yubiszn/yubiszn/README.md

 Outside of school and work, I’m passionate about fitness, photography, and filmmaking.
 I also enjoy exploring new places and expressing myself through visual arts and storytelling

-🛠️ Projects I'm proud of:

-Paradise – A full-stack e-commerce platform with JWT authentication, Stripe payments, and real-time inventory updates.

-Yubi Movies – A Flutter-powered mobile app using the OMDb API with real-time search and a sleek, responsive UI.

 🧠 Technical Skills

 Languages: Java, JavaScript, Dart, SQL, HTML/CSS